i8degrees/redstone-university/src/Part-I--Foundations/01_Input-Register/draft.md

 -   **Interface (Input Interface)**: A device that allows a user or system to provide information to a machine.
 Our 4-lever setup is a manual input interface.
 -   **Bitwise Operation**: An operation in software that manipulates numbers at the level of their individual bits, rather than their decimal value.
 -   **Register**: A small, extremely fast storage location inside a computer's central processing unit (CPU) that holds data for immediate use.

+---

+### Module 1 Conclusion

+Fantastic work!
+You've now mastered the most fundamental concept in all of computing: how information is physically represented in a binary system.
+You have a working input device, and you've seen how this physical concept directly connects to both real-world hardware and clever software algorithms.

+Your input bus is ready to carry these binary signals to the next stage where logic gates will turn them into calculations and decisions.
+Now that you’ve built your input interface and practiced working with binary, you’re ready to learn how to manipulate these binary signals using logic gates in the next module.
+These gates will process the inputs you’ve set here into meaningful outputs.

+The basic building blocks of our computer are about to take shape.
+Get ready for the world of logic gates and circuits!